 Expert Analysis of Early Learning Pros and Cons

-As a parent, one is responsible for establishing a foundation of learning for their child’s development and education.
-By letting your child lead his or her own -motivated path in an environment where he/she can feel safe and secure to explore, learn, and grow at their own pace, they will develop emotionally, intellectually and creatively – each according to his/her own strengths.
+As a parent, one is responsible for establishing a foundation of early for their child’s development and education.
+By letting your child lead his or her own -motivated path in an environment where he/she can safe and secure to explore, learn, and grow at their own pace, they will develop emotionally, intellectually and creatively – each according to his/her own strengths.

-If your child feels like learning is difficult, and therefore prefers to do something else, this can be troubling for because a child might believe that he or she is no good at academics and we know that a child’s self-perception when it comes to their learning abilities can have a lasting mark on his or her academic outcomes.
+If your child feels like learning is difficult, and therefore prefers to do something else, this can be troubling for parents because a child might believe that he or she is no at academics and we know that a child’s self-perception when it comes to their learning abilities can have a lasting mark on his or her academic outcomes.
 Of course parents need to remember that the world of online can often provide emotionally charged perspectives about things ranging from , politics and .
 And for legitimate reasons too, but in this case knowledge is power!

-Consider how your children will learn .
+Consider how your will learn .
 Do they absorb information better through visual or auditory stimuli?
-While you shouldn’t expect to be an expert about anything, in order to teach the most effectively, it would be a wise idea to learn as much about their personality type and practice patience throughout this very important phase of your child’s life.
+While you shouldn’t expect to be an about anything, in order to teach the most effectively, it would be a wise idea to learn as much about their personality type and practice patience throughout this very important phase of your child’s life.

 In the end, it’s up to you as a parent to decide if you’d like your child to participate in early learning .
 You need to be ready for “do it” or “don’t do it” conversations with other parents so that you can come to similar conclusions, because there is no one-size-fits-all answer.